 Effects of artificial pollination

 Practices such as artificial pollination also pose a risk in terms of enhancing opportunities for the spread of pathogens over wide regional areas.
-Professor Rainey says, “We still have little understanding of Psa’s biology, control.
-It is likely that wind, water and insects are all involved in spread of the .
-The greatest hope for a solution is through breeding programmes fuelled by discoveries from population .
-Central to this goal is identification of determinants of bacterialor means of
+Professor Rainey says, “We still have little understanding of Psa’s biology, epidemiology or means of control.
+It is likely that wind, water and insects are all involved in spread of the bacteria.
+The greatest hope for a solution is through resistance breeding programmes fuelled by discoveries from population genomics.
+Central to this goal is identification of determinants of bacterial virulence

 Value of the kiwifruit industry

 According to MAF’s annual report on the kiwifruit industry, New Zealand exported more than 100 million trays of kiwifruit during the year ended 31 March 2011, returning NZ$944 million.
 This is down on the billion dollar return recorded in the previous year due to exchange rate fluctuations.

 Learn more about the kiwifruit industry's recovery from Psa in this news article.